Amartya-pixel/Prompt-based-Image-Segmentation/README.md

 degrees).
 The final generated scene should look realistic and composite.
 Note: We do not expect you to train or fine-tune your own models, but use existing models (including the amazing one you have in your skull) and creatively find solutions to the two tasks.
+### 1 Task1.
+This task is to write an executable code that takes the input scene and the text prompt
+from the command line argument and outputs an image with a red mask on all pixels where the object (denoted in the text prompt) was present.